kenziejgs/kickstarter-analysis/README.md

 #### Theater Outcomes by Launch Date
 * This data shows us that the larget number of successful theater Kickstarter campaigns were launched in May and June.
 * After filtering the data by year, while the most successful months do vary a bit year by year, each and every year shows December to be the least successful month for launching a Kickstarter campaign in theater.
+#### Outcomes Based on Goal
+* The data demonstrates that Kickstarter campaigns for plays with a funding goal of less than $5000 were most successful.
+Both the "$1000 to $4999" grouping and the "Less than $1000" grouping demonstrated greater than 70% success rates.
+* 85% of the Kickstarter campaigns for plays in this data set had goals of less than $9999.
+#### Data Limitations
+Some limitations with this data set are as follows:
+* The data is skewed.
+Most Kickstarter campaigns in this data set have small goals, but the small number with larger goals may be impacting the integrity of our success measurements.
+* The data lists the "Average Donation," but does not give any data on the different levels of pledges.
+Most Kickstarters have various options for pledges (ie: $5 gets you a sticker, $10 gets you a coffee mug, $100 gets you backstage access, etc) and while the average donation value is helpful, it would be very beneficial to our client to see if a Kickstarter campaign is more or less likely to be successful based upon the pledge levels offered.
+* It is difficult to tell from this data whether a Kickstarter's donation data is skewed by a single large donation.
+#### Further Research
+The following analyses would be my recommendation for further research for this client:
+* Outcomes of Kickstarter campaigns for plays based on "Spotlight" and/or "Staff Picks"
+* Outcomes of Kickstarter campaigns for plays by Country
+* Average donation by Outcomes